 PUBLIC ACCESS TO THE OFFICES AT HILLCREST SQUARE IS BEING DENIED – DOORS WILL BE LOCKED

-ANY BUSINESS NEEDING TO BE CONDUCTED WITH THE OFFICES OF THE LAURENS COUNTY TREASURER, AUDITOR OR ASSESSOR WILL BE CONDUCTED BY MEANS OF THE DRIVE THRU WINDOW
+ANY BUSINESS NEEDING TO BE CONDUCTED WITH THE OFFICES OF THE LAURENS COUNTY TREASURER, BUILDING CODES, CLERK OF COURT, PROBATE, AUDITOR OR ASSESSOR WILL BE CONDUCTED BY MEANS OF THE TREASURER’S DRIVE THRU WINDOW UNTIL FURTHER NOTICE.

 THE REGISTRATIONS AND ELECTIONS OFFICE AT THE HISTORIC COURTHOUSE WILL REMAIN OPEN FOR FILING FOR AN ELECTED OFFICE ONLY